-More information about OUtMATCH and other current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
+Information about our current clinical trials, including trial descriptions and eligibility criteria, can be found on our research web page.
 You may also call 404-785-6448 or email firstname.lastname@example.org to learn more.

 How can I sign my child up to participate in a food allergy clinical trial?

 If you are interested in registering your child as a potential participant, email our team at email@example.com or complete our form.
 Note: This registration form only indicates your interest.
 It is not a binding commitment.

 What other types of food allergy research activities are taking place at Children's?

 - Social and psychological burdens: Food allergies can be very stressful for families.
 Dr. Vickery and his team are conducting studies to better understand the social and psychological burdens caused by food allergies in order to develop better solutions to address these burdens.